best-practice-and-impact/ons-spark/ons-spark/spark-functions/logistic-regression.md

 predictions <- ml_transform(fitted_pipeline, rescue)
 ```
 ````
 It is possible to generate a list of model coefficents, p-values etc. using the `ml_stage` function to access the logistic regression stage of the model, combined with `ml_summary` as we did before.
-However, it is not easy to map the coefficients to the feature that they correspond to.
+However, it is not easy to map the coefficients back to the feature that they correspond to.

 ````{tabs}
 ```{code-tab} r R